AngeloDotNet/NET6CustomLibrary/README.md

 - [ ] Upload Files

 The documentation is divided for each extension method, and can be consulted by clicking [here](https://github.com/AngeloDotNet/NET6CustomLibrary/blob/main/src/NET6CustomLibrary/Docs/).
-In addition to the implementations listed above, the library includes dependencies to the MassTransit, AutoMapper and SequentialGuid packages.
+In addition to the implementations listed above, the library includes dependencies to the MassTransit, AutoMapper packages.

 ## :muscle: Contributing
 Contributions and/or suggestions are always welcome.